shopware5/devdocs/source/developers-guide/plugin-system/index.md

 ```

 ### Decorate a service
-The following example shows you how to decorate a service which implements an interface and gets defined in the shopware dependency injection container.
+The following example shows you how to decorate a service which implements an interface and gets defined in the Shopware dependency injection container.
 ```php
 <?php